Adolescent Years: Parenting Tips For When A Child Reaches Adolescence

 - Feelings of anxiety around others

-- Challenges making and keeping friends
+- Challenges in making and keeping friends

 - Persistent feelings of sadness, worry, or hopelessness

 Your child’s adolescent years can be challenging for both you and them.
-If you’ve noticed that your teenager may be experiencing symptoms of a mental health condition, it’s usually important to seek the help of a mental health professional since many disorders can be debilitating and even dangerous.
+If you’ve noticed that your teenager may be experiencing symptoms of a mental health condition, it’s usually important to seek the help of a mental health professional, since symptoms may worsen if not professionally treated.
+Even if they’re not experiencing signs of a diagnosable mental illness, many young people can benefit from having the nonjudgmental listening ear of a trained therapist, who may help them process their feelings and learn strategies to manage the potentially harmful effects of stress.

 Takeaway